-Everyone at our practice is committed to providing you with the very best in pet healthcare.
-Our veterinary team bring a wealth of experience to the practice and have individually obtained high standards of professional qualification.
+Everyone at our practice is committed to providing you with the very best in healthcare for your animals large or small.
+Our team bring a wealth of experience to the practice and have individually obtained high standards of professional qualification.

 During that time he has built up considerable experience in all species.
 Over the years some of his particular interests have been working with cattle both, dairy and beef.
 He has also spent a lot of time working with horses dealing particularly with lameness problems and with equine fertility and artificial insemination.
 In addition Len has spent a lot of time working with peoplesâ€™ pet cats and dogs.
 It is in this field of veterinary practice that he currently spends most of his time.
 He is particularly interested in all aspects of surgery as well as the diagnosis, management and treatment of complex medical cases.